 – 3rd step: apply sealant material and spread evenly through each of the pits and grooves

 – 4th step: Use a UV light to cure (harden) for 30 seconds

-At your regular dental check up, Dr. Crane will evaluate if sealants are recommended!
-As always, let us know if you have any questions regarding the sealants process or if there is any insurance coverage.
+At your regular dental check-up, Dr. Crane will evaluate if sealants are recommended!
+As always, let us know if you have any questions regarding the sealant process or if there is any insurance coverage.